Join the RHS today and support our charitable work

 What to look out for;

-The only fungicide available to amateur gardeners for control of this disease is trifloxystrobin (Bayer Garden Lawn Disease Control).
+The only fungicide available to amateur gardeners for control of this disease is trifloxystrobin (Provanto Lawn Disease Control).
 The fungicide can be used all year round except during drought conditions or when the lawn is frozen.
 There is a risk of resistance occurring in the fungal population, therefore, the product should not be applied more than twice a year and is best used in conjunction with other control methods.

 Inclusion of a fungicide product does not indicate a recommendation or endorsement by the RHS.
 It is a list of products currently available to the home gardener.